AccountGo/accountgo/docs/README.md

 ### IMPORTANT NOTE:

-- Make sure you have the latest .net core 2.2 sdk and runtime installed.
-Go to https://www.microsoft.com/net/download/dotnet-core/2.2 to download the installer.
-Verify you have .net 2.2 sdk:
+- Make sure you have the latest .net core 3.1 sdk and runtime installed.
+Go to https://dotnet.microsoft.com/download/dotnet-core/3.1 to download the installer.
+Verify you have .net core 3.1.* (* means the latest) sdk:

 ```
 % dotnet --list-sdks
-2.2.207 [/Users/Marvin/.dotnet/sdk]
+3.1.302 [/Users/Marvin/.dotnet/sdk]
 ```

 - You can use MacOS, Linux, Windows to develop and deploy this project.